VOICEVOX/voicevox_engine/docs/Glossary.en.md

 # Glossary

-This document compiles terms used within the engine.
+This document explains terms used within VOICEVOX ENGINE.
 We plan to add more terms over time.
 Feel free to send pull requests with additions!

 <!--